Magnolia katiorum

 Magnolia katiorum is a species of flowering plant in the family Magnoliaceae.
-It is endemic to Colombia, where it is known from a single location in the Pacific/Chocó natural region.
+It is a tree endemic to Colombia, where it is known from a single location in the Pacific/Chocó natural region.
 It is a canopy tree of tropical forest habitat.
 It is known commonly as almanegra de Uraba.

 The local habitat is fragmented and degraded, and the tree is harvested for wood.